cympfh/learning-by-association-MNIST/README.md

-# Learning by association
+# Learning by association; Semi-supervised MNIST learning

-This is an implementation of "Learning by Assocication", By Keras.
+This is an implementation of "Learning by Assocication" written with Keras.
+`assoc.py` learns MNIST, 100 (10x10) labeled and unlabeled data.

 ## MNIST